altldd/GMC/README.md

 ### Reproducibility

 Our experiment is implemented on GeForce MX250 GPU with CUDA version 10.1.
-The random seeds for *FigSeg*, *HierClass* and *FairText* are 42, 1 and 16 respectively.
+The random seeds for *FigSeg*, *HierClass*, and *FairText* are 42, 1, and 16 respectively.